cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 to feature larger storage capacity.

 The cloud also features a second type of storage called object storage.
 On Azure this is called *blob* storage.
-It emphasizes the idea that objects in object storage are not treated as files that can be opened and read through (indexed) in search of some particular segment of information.
-This is in contrast to block storage.
-Object storage or blob storage does support reasonably high connectivity speed; so it can be helpful to think of it as an extension of the computing environment with the following features:
+Objects in object storage may be files.
+However they are not treated as files that can be opened and read through (indexed) in search of some particular segment of information.
+This is in contrast to block storage where they can.
+Object storage or blob storage does support reasonably high connectivity speed; so object storage is an extension of the computing environment. ***Object Storage...***

-- object storage is by design virtually infinite in capacity
+- ...is by design virtually infinite in capacity
-- object storage is cheaper per byte per month than block storage
+- ...is cheaper per byte per month than block storage
-- object storage features fast connection speed but not as fast as block storage attached to a VM
+- ...features fast connection speed but not as fast as block storage attached to a VM
-- object storage allows us to read an object (say a file) directly into computer memory
+- ...allows us to read an object (say a file) directly into computer memory
-- object storage allows us to copy an object (say a file) to block storage
+- ...allows us to copy an object (say a file) to block storage
-- object storage does not allow us to "open and access" the contents of an object (say a file)
+- ...does not allow us to "open and access" the contents of an object (say a file)
-- object storage blobs can be files, collections of files, entire folder trees, entire block storage file systems, or entire VMs
+- ...blobs can be files, collections of files, entire folder trees, entire block storage file systems, or entire VMs

-In terms of cloud computing design patterns: Object storage is a cost-effective way of storing data that does not need to be accessed immediately; but does have some future intended use.
+In terms of cloud computing design patterns: Object storage is a cost-effective way of storing data.
+*Specifically* data that need not be accessed immediately; but has some future intended use.

+Technical note: There are cheaper forms of object storage as well that presume very low data access rates.
+These are used for archival data storage and are sometimes called 'cold storage*.

 #### GitHub